 - 1. Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010. - 2.
-Advance equality of opportunity and good relations between people who share a protected characteristic and people who do not share it.
+Advance equality of opportunity and good relations between people who share a protected characteristic and people who do not share it and not unlawfully discriminating against students because of their protected characteristics. - 3.
+Taking positive action, where appropriate, to deal with the disadvantages faced by people with protected characteristics.

 Details of our specific duties are published under Sidcot School equality statement, 2.11 Equal Opportunities Policy Students, which can be found on the School's intranet.
+Staff should be aware that students with protected characteristics may be more at risk of harm.